EGI-ILM/automated-containers/README.md

       default: appdb://IISAS-FedCloud/egi.ubuntu.18.04?vo.access.egi.eu
 ```

-This is *important* as it is what tells IM which provider will be used.
+This is *important* as this is what tells IM which provider will be used.
 Of course, your `auth.dat` should have the details for this provider, and the user must have permissions on it (`oidc-agent` takes care of the access token).
 The string:

 ```appdb://IISAS-FedCloud/egi.ubuntu.18.04?vo.access.egi.eu```